Himalayan Trekking Packing List

 - Body Moisturizer

-Overall, these items help ensure that you stay healthy, clean, and comfortable during your trip, allowing you to enjoy the beauty of the Himalayas without worrying about hygiene or discomfort.
+Generally, these things will keep you healthy, clean, and comfortable during your journey so that you can enjoy the beauty of the Himalayas without any problem regarding hygiene and discomforts.

 9. Nutrition and Drinks